 Our Grand Master has selected you to work with each District in your Zone to guide the Masonic Education Program and help achieve success for each Lodge.
-The Grand Master has an expectation that you will make regular contact with District Committeemen in your Zone, thereby you are strongly encouraged to obtain the name and contact information for the District Committeemen they have appointed for this program.
-Be sure to help the District Deputy Grand Masters and the District Committeemen to be aware of the various requirements for submitting the required Masonic Education Reports.
-Be sure to offer your assistance and support to ensure their timely submission.
-You will encourage the Brethren in your Zone to use the Masonic Education Booklets available from Grand Lodge; to take the Master Mason Examinations; complete the Lodge Officers Training Course Modules as well as support the Masonic Leadership Training program as offered in the Districts and Zone.
-You will receive a copy of the Form ME-3, Master Mason Exam Completion Report, from the District Committeemen and maintain a record of those in your Zone who have completed each exam.
+The Grand Master has an expectation that you will make regular contact with the District Committeemen in your Zone; thereby, you are strongly encouraged to obtain the name and contact information for the District Committeemen they have appointed for this program.
+Be sure that the District Deputy Grand Masters and the District Committeemen are aware of the various requirements for submitting the required Masonic Education Reports.
+Be sure to offer your assistance and support to ensure the timely submission of those reports.
+You will encourage the Brethren in your Zone to use the Masonic Education Booklets available from Grand Lodge; to take the Master Mason Examinations; complete the Lodge Officers Training Course Modules, as well as support the Masonic Leadership Training Program as offered in the Districts and Zone.
+You will receive a copy of the form ME-3, Master Mason Exam Completion Report from the District Committeemen and maintain a record of those in your Zone who have completed each exam.
 You will grade the Lodge Officers Training Course Modules and forward the results on Form ME-4 to Grand Lodge with a copy going to the State Chairman.
 You will assist the District Committeemen in arranging District Masonic Education Workshops.